taura/parallel-distributed-programming-code/21mnist/README.md

 * If it succeeds with a single training sample, try it with a larger but still a small number of samples next (e.g., 16) and gradually increase the number of samples

-How you interpret the loss?
+How to interpret the loss value?
 ==========================

 If you are curious what the value of the loss actually means, here it is.
 In the final stage of the network, it ends up with a vector of 10 components (the number of classes) for each image, each component of which represents the probability that the model thinks the image belongs to a particular class.
 This 10-element vector, say P, is then compared with the true label (class) for it.
 If the true class of that image is c, then the loss for this particular image is